cinderblock/3-Phase-Controller/docs/README.md

 Recieves the input commands for amplitude, velocity, or positional commands.
 - Amplitude passes values along to controller
 - Velocity command has a deadband and a step change in amplitude if outside of the deadband
-- Positional command uses a PID (no I) between desired and current position
+- Positional command uses a PID controller.
+Sum of P, I, and D terms.
+  - P value (default: ?) multipled by difference between desired and current position in [phase units](units.md#phase).
+  - I (not implemented)
+  - D value (default: ?) multiplied by velocity in [velocity units](units.md#velocity).
 - Distance command resets the rotation counter and sets a position command of current position + distance

 ------

 ### Sensing<a name="sense"></a>

-In order to know How to push the motor we must know where it is in relation to the phase.
-We use a [Magnetometer](#mlx) to determine the location at low speeds and high resosultion and the [Back EMF](#emf) at high speeds.
+For driving the motor we need to know the current angular position.
+We use a [Magnetometer](#mlx) to determine the location at low speeds and with high resosultion.
+It is possible to use the [Back EMF sensing](#emf) at high speeds.

 Since reading occur with some lag and the reading is much slower then uses we must estimate the current location when using the data.
 This prediction happens in the [Predictor](#predictor).